Wafee17/Identity-Verification-DApp/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## 🌐 Live Demo

-> **Coming Soon:** Live demo will be deployed on Vercel/Netlify with testnet integration

-For now, follow the installation instructions to run locally.
+Follow the installation instructions to run locally.

 The Identity Verification DApp addresses the growing need for decentralized identity management.
 Instead of relying on centralized authorities, users can: